polygonben/PyStegMalz/README.md

 ## Execution

 Execution should be simple, just edit the `encoded_image_path` variable in the `shellcode_runner.py` script to be the filename (or path), in my case `poc_example.png` and execute the script!
-You should see a calc.exe pop-up :)
+If you've got a listener going on the attacking box, after executing the Python script you should get a call back! :)